Ben Evans (rugby league)

-Ben Evans (born 30 October 1992), also known by the nickname of "Bev", is a Welsh former professional rugby league footballer who plays as a for the North Wales Crusaders in the RFL League 1 and Wales at international level.
+Ben Evans (born 30 October 1992), also known by the nickname of "Bev", is a Welsh former professional rugby league footballer who last played as a for the North Wales Crusaders in the RFL League 1 and Wales at international level.

+He is the current CEO of North Wales Crusaders, appointed in July 2026.

 He has previously played for the Warrington Wolves in the Super League, and on loan from Warrington at Bradford in the top flight, at the Leigh Centurions in the Championship and the Rochdale Hornets in League 1.
 Evans has also played for the London Broncos and Toulouse Olympique in the Championship.

 Background

 Evans was born in Bridgend, Wales.

 He is the twin brother of the rugby league footballer; Rhys Evans.

 Playing career

 Warrington Wolves

 Evans signed for Warrington alongside his twin brother Rhys Evans, and progressed through the youth system, appearing for the first-team in several pre-season friendlies but never in a competitive match.